 inti figgis-vizueta (they/them) is a queer Andinx experimental composer based in Brooklyn, NY.
 They write identity-focused musics, often channeling story-telling and the manifestation of non-hegemonic voices in concert spaces. inti works to create transparent, self-contained musical processes through which melodic and timbreal interaction blooms and consumes itself. inti studied with Felipe Lara.

-inti has received numerous awards including the 2016 Koster Grant for Summer Study, the 2017 JMU New Music for Young Musicians award, and a resident composer spot at the 2019 Mizzou International Composer's Festival featuring Alarm Will Sound.
-They've won numerous calls for scores for organizations & festivals such as West Cork Chamber Music Festival, Verdant Vibes, N/A Ensemble, UnTwelve, Baltimore Choral Arts, and 113 Collective.
-Their music has also been played by ensembles such as loadbang, PUBLIQuartet, Hypercube, RTE Contempo String Quartet, and Argot Duo as well as the Shenandoah Valley Youth Orchestra and SJSU Wind Ensemble.
+inti has received numerous awards, most recently the 2019 Hildegard Competition from National Sawdust, the 2019 Underwood New Music Readings featuring the American Composer's Orchestra, and the 2019 Mizzou International Composer's Festival featuring Alarm Will Sound.
+They've won calls for scores for organizations & festivals such as West Cork Chamber Music Festival, Verdant Vibes, N/A Ensemble, UnTwelve, Baltimore Choral Arts, and 113 Collective.
+Their music has also been played by ensembles such as loadbang, PUBLIQuartet, Hypercube, RTE Contempo String Quartet, and Balance Campaign as well as the Shenandoah Valley Youth Orchestra and SJSU Wind Ensemble.
 They were featured at the New Music Gathering as a panelist in 2017 and as a featured composer in 2018 as well as at the New Latin Wave Festival 2018, curated by Angélica Negrón. inti actively freelances with recent commissions including Adams State University's Percussion Department, clarinetist Gleb Kanasevich, trumpeter Kate Amrine, countertenor Luke Paulino, and the duo Mazumal (Felicia Chen & Olivia J. Harris).

 When not composing, inti works as the Director of Inclusion at the Boulanger Initiative and as a curator for Score Follower.